t0mm4rx/DataScientistRoadmap/ReadMe.md

 ## What's this list ?

 It's hard to have a clear view on what to learn and what to know to be employable.
-Especially when you're not in a classical university.
+Especially when you're not in a traditional cursus.

 This list is a compilation of most-wanted skills for data scientist **based on online job offers**.